Consultancy

 At the end of the auditing phase, you will have:

-At this point, we both might say, 'enough is enough' and we go our separate ways.
+We both might say, 'enough is enough' and we go our separate ways.
 There would be no obligation on your part.
 You will be equipped to seize the opportunities of change on your own.
 Or, if it made sense, we could continue to work together. |

 |